Radiation Therapy in India

-They will be able to see you and hear you and also talk to you through the video placed inside the treatment room.
+They will see you and hear you, and talk to you through the video placed inside the treatment room.

-- Usually, a proton radiation treatment lasts up to 15 to 30 minutes, right from the time you enter the room.
+- Usually, a proton radiation treatment lasts up to 15 to 30 minutes, right from when you enter the room.

-- Also, it depends on the location of the tumour and number of treatments.
+- Also, it depends on the location of the tumour and the number of treatments.

 - Moreover, it will also depend on how easily the team locates the tumour with x-rays and scans.